Professor in the Engineering Technology department at Butler County Community College.

 Dr. Mark French

-Primarily instructs in the area of mechanics and design optimization.
-Runs the guitar making lab at Purdue.
+Mark teaches classes in the area of mechanics, math and design optimization.
+He runs a guitar making lab at Purdue and has worked on projects for several major manufacturers over the years.
 Has authored more than 100 technical publications including the books Engineering the Guitar and Technology of the Guitar.
+When not doing musical things, he works with companies to help them solve design and manufacturing problems.

 Doug Hunt teaches engineering and technology courses at Southern Wells Jr-Sr High School.
-He has been playing the guitar for 30 years, and building guitars for the past seven years.
+He has been playing the guitar for 35 years, and building guitars since 2008.
 Besides teaching at summer institutes, his role in the grant has been R&D, prototyping new designs, and principle designer for a number of the instruments on the web site.
-His school produces electric bass kits and many of the fretboards used in the guitar kits.
-Doug has been recognized by the Engineering and Technology Educators of Indiana and International Technology and Engineering Education Association.
+His school has produced thousands of fretboards for guitar kits over the course of this project.
+In 2018, Doug created the internal bracing for the acoustic guitar kit.
+Doug has been recognized for teacher excellence by the Engineering and Technology Educators of Indiana and International Technology and Engineering Education Association.

 Teacher of industrial arts and engineering drafting at Kiona-Benton City High School for 22 years.
 Implemented guitar building program in 2012 and have integrated ukulele and acoustic guitar building into the curriculum.
 Formal education includes attending Washington State University, Eastern and Western Washington University where a Bachelors degree in Technology Education was earned.
 He also received a masters degree in Education from Heritage University in Washington state.
 A drummer at heart, building guitars has turned into a huge passion thanks to the incredible folks who developed the STEM Guitar program.
 Guitarbuilding.org is the game changer for the students and industrial arts/manufacturing programs taught at Ki-BE HS.